George Lazenby: Personal life

 While working as a car salesman at the age of 21, Lazenby fathered a daughter, Jennifer, with Maureen Powell, who was then an Australian army sergeant and a physical education and fitness instructor at Royal Military College, Duntroon.

 In 1973, Lazenby married his girlfriend of three years, Christina Ross "Chrissie" Townson (later Matser), an heiress of the Gannett family.
 They subsequently had two children, daughter Melanie Andrea Lazenby, born on 13 September 1973, and son Zachary "Zack" Lazenby, born on 9 November 1974, at Woden Valley Hospital (now Canberra Hospital) in Garran, Canberra, ACT.
 Zachary was diagnosed with a malignant brain tumour when he was 11 and died at age 19 in 1994.
 The two divorced shortly after, in 1995.
 Melanie is a real estate broker in New York, working for Douglas Elliman.

-In 2002, Lazenby married former tennis player Pam Shriver and they had three children, including son George Junior Lazenby, born on 12 July 2004.
+In 2002, Lazenby married former tennis player Pam Shriver and they had three children, including son George Lazenby Jr., born on 12 July 2004.
 The family lived in Brentwood, California.
 In August 2008, it was reported that Shriver had filed for divorce from Lazenby, citing "irreconcilable differences".
 Their divorce was finalised in May 2011.

 In late 2023, Lazenby was injured in a fall and he was briefly hospitalised.
 On 18 December, he returned home.
+In 2025, his ex-wife Pam Shriver revealed that Lazenby has dementia and that she is caring for him.